 At Pilgrim’s UK, within our higher welfare hog supply chain, we make sure that farm partners within our supply chain thoroughly understand our animal welfare requirements, and we regularly support them through farm visits and with training on animal husbandry, welfare and health by our own team of experienced field staff and vets.
 We also host quarterly update meetings with our family farm partners, inclusive of training initiatives.

-Our licensed veterinarians establish and monitor all health and vaccine protocols and follow all government regulations.
+Our licensed veterinarians establish and monitor all health and vaccine protocols and follow government regulations.
 Our veterinarians perform routine health checks and are available for consultation on any issue.
-Each facility has a written health plan that is developed in consultation with our veterinarians and includes specifications regarding animal management, vaccination schedules, animal-health monitoring and treatment, mortality and morbidity monitoring, and measures taken to prevent disease transmission.
+Each facility has a dynamic written health plan that is developed in consultation with our veterinarians and includes specifications regarding animal management, vaccination schedules, animal-health monitoring and treatment, mortality and morbidity monitoring, and measures taken to prevent disease transmission.

 Our veterinarians work to mitigate or eliminate pain for our animals.
 In the U.S., the procedures we perform on our hogs prevent injuries later in life and improve meat quality.
 Procedures include tail docking and castration, and are consistent with our animal welfare program.
 At JBS Australia feedlots, we work diligently to purchase cattle that have been pre-conditioned, which means that cattle have been previously castrated and disbudded (if necessary) at a young age, vaccinated and weaned before arriving at our feedlots.

 Pilgrim’s does not perform physical alterations to any of our chickens.
 In the Pilgrim’s supply chain, we only purchase roosters and breeders from breeding companies that have strict protocols in place to minimize stress related to these procedures.